 < Unchanged text is omitted>

-For a SRS resource, if the higher layer parameters [tdm] or [combOffsetHopping] are configured, the corresponding UE SRS frequency hopping procedure is specified in clause 6.4.1.4.3 of [4, TS 38.211].
-If for a SRS resource the higher layer parameters [tdm] and [combOffsetHopping] are not configured, the UE SRS frequency hopping procedure is specified in clause 6.4.1.4.3 of [4, TS 38.211] and in clause 6.2.1.1.
+For a SRS resource, if the higher layer parameter nrofSRS-Ports-n8 set to ports8tdm or higher layer parameter [combOffsetHopping] is configured, the corresponding UE SRS frequency hopping procedure is specified in clause 6.4.1.4.3 of [4, TS 38.211].
+If for a SRS resource the higher layer parameters nrofSRS-Ports-n8 set to ports8tdm and [combOffsetHopping] are not configured, the UE SRS frequency hopping procedure is specified in clause 6.4.1.4.3 of [4, TS 38.211] and in clause 6.2.1.1.

 < Unchanged text is omitted>